jsrjaganatha/renci-website/src/content/news/features/2017/02/22_new-report-recommends-actions-to-position-north-carolina-as-a-leader-in-the-new-data-economy/index.md

 ---
 title: "New report recommends actions to position North Carolina as a leader in the new data economy"
+subtitle: State must support education and entrepreneurs to be a data leader
 slug: new-report-recommends-actions-to-position-north-carolina-as-a-leader-in-the-new-data-economy
 publishDate: 2017-02-22
 author: